What is rabies? How did it originate?

 What is the effectiveness of the rabies vaccine?

-Both the WHO and CDC rate the rabies vaccine as safe and effective at preventing rabies.
+Both the WHO and CDC rate the rabies vaccine as safe and effective in preventing rabies.

 Post-exposure treatment is nearly 100% effective if it’s started before any symptoms of rabies appear.